Juliana of the Netherlands

 Juliana (/nl/; Juliana Louise Emma Marie Wilhelmina; 30 April 1909 – 20 March 2004) was Queen of the Netherlands from 1948 until her abdication in 1980.

 Juliana was the only child of Queen Wilhelmina and Duke Henry of Mecklenburg-Schwerin.
 She received a private education and studied international law at the University of Leiden.
 In 1937, she married Prince Bernhard of Lippe-Biesterfeld with whom she had four daughters: Beatrix, Irene, Margriet, and Christina.
 During the German invasion of the Netherlands in the Second World War, the royal family was evacuated to the United Kingdom.
 Juliana then relocated to Canada with her children, while Wilhelmina and Bernhard remained in Britain.
 The royal family returned to the Netherlands after its liberation in 1945.

 Due to Wilhelmina's failing health, Juliana took over royal duties briefly in 1947 and 1948.
 In September 1948, Wilhelmina abdicated and Juliana ascended to the Dutch throne.
-Her reign saw the decolonization and independence of the Dutch East Indies and Suriname.
+Her reign saw the decolonization and independence of the Dutch East Indies and Suriname, and the creation and dissolution of the Netherlands-Indonesia Union, of which she served as head of state.
 Despite a series of controversies involving the royal family, Juliana remained a popular figure among the Dutch.